“Thank you for your hard work.”

 As a community manager, you might consider taking matters into your own hands, if archiving group content doesn't result in permanent deletion.
 Here are some suggestions:

-- Post your cleanup plans loudly and clearly in your network’s Group Leaders group before you get started.
+- Post your cleanup plans loudly and clearly in your enterprise social network's Group Leaders group before you get started.

 - Reach out individually to group administrators of groups that are to be archived/deleted with a timeline as a heads up.